pranjali301/matic-docs/docs/operate/gas-token.md

         - (Recommended) Use new Polygon Web Wallet: [https://wallet.polygon.technology/](https://wallet.polygon.technology/)
         - You can use Maticjs: [https://maticnetwork.github.io/matic.js/](https://maticnetwork.github.io/matic.js/)

-  🎉Voila, you can start interacting with Polygon now 🎉
+  Now you can start interacting with Polygon.

 </TabItem>
 </Tabs>